webqit/quantum-js/README.md

 </script>
 ```

 Watch your console.
-Reactivity should still work.
+Reactivity still works.

 To define, **live programs are JavaScript programs that stay sensitive to changes in program state in fine-grained details - and with no moving parts**.

 While that is the `<script>"use live"</script>` part of the HTML page above, there are many different forms of live programs.
 Examples are [just ahead](#examples).